Primavalle: History

-Thanks to several archaeological discoveries, the first settlements in the area can be dated back to 1st century BC: a structure of that period, that was part of a thermal bath, was found between Via Pietro Bembo and Via Pietro Gasparri, in the little valley where the Fosso della Favara used to flow; and in 1912 a big dolium was discovered during the broadening of Via della Pineta Sacchetti.
+Thanks to several archaeological discoveries, the first settlements in the area can be dated back to 1st century BC: a structure of that period, that was part of a thermal bath, was found between Via Pietro Bembo and Via Pietro Gasparri, belonging to a villa rustica, in the little valley where the Fosso della Favara used to flow; and in 1912 a big dolium was discovered during the broadening of Via della Pineta Sacchetti.
+This has led historians to hypothesize that the area was inhabited from the 1st century AD mainly with farms and agricultural estates supplying the market of the Urbs.
 In the area where is now located the Agostino Gemelli University Policlinic a villa or a farm should have existed, as during the refurbishment of an adjoining plot of land tufa and travertine blocks have been found.
+Also noteworthy is a section of aqueduct built by Emperor Trajan in AD 109, restored by Pope Paul V in the 17th century, and today incorporated into newer buildings and largely buried.
+During the Roman Empire period, the area currently occupied by the neighborhood lay within the fifth mile from Rome, an imaginary line within which important rural festivals were celebrated.
 After the fall of the Roman Empire, the area was used for cultivation and was largely uninhabited, forming part of the vast Agro Romano, with scattered huts and buildings.

-In the Middle Age, the area was comprised within the vast estate called Casalia or Casalia Turris Vetulae (in Latin, Farmhouses or Farmhouses of the Old Tower), a large property owned by St. Peter's Basilica that included a number of adjacent neighborhoods, like Mimmoli, Sant'Agata, Palmarola, Mazzalupo, Sant'Andrea, Casal del Marmo and Pedica della Marinetta.
-Starting from 1505, the Vatican Chapter divided the estate in 8 minor plots, amongst which the Tenuta di Torrevecchia and the Tenuta di Primavalle.
+In the Middle Ages, the area was comprised within the vast estate called Casalia or Casalia Turris Vetulae (in Latin, Farmhouses or Farmhouses of the Old Tower), a large property owned by St. Peter's Basilica that included a number of adjacent neighborhoods, like Mimmoli, Sant'Agata, Palmarola, Mazzalupo, Sant'Andrea, Casal del Marmo and Pedica della Marinetta.
+From 1505 to 1509, the Vatican Chapter divided the estate in 8 minor plots, amongst which the Tenuta di Torrevecchia and the Tenuta di Primavalle.

-While the toponym Torrevecchia can be dated back to 1390, the name Primavalle appears for the first time in a map intended for hunters, drawn in 1547 by Eufrosino Della Volpaia.
+While the toponym Torrevecchia can be dated back to 1390, deriving from the presence of a medieval tower that no longer exists, the name Primavalle appears for the first time in the Mappa della Campagna romana al tempo di Paolo III ("Map of the Roman Campagna at the time of Paul III"), a map intended for hunters, drawn in 1547 by Eufrosino Della Volpaia, and in other old maps.